arya-araban/the-mind-boardgame-sockets/README.md

 Implementation of The Mind boardgame in a client/server enviorment using sockets in Java.

-This project is the final project of the 2022 Java course of Sharif University.

 ## Game Rules
 [This video](https://www.youtube.com/watch?v=uXl8MC0GMYE) explains the rules of Mind in adequate detail.